godemo/java-gitlab-api/README.md

 A wrapper for the [Gitlab API](https://gitlab.org) written in Java.

-fork it to upgraded Jackson to version 2
+fork for Jackson to version 2